Therapy & Support

 Therapy groups vary in size, but all groups are an hour and meet weekly for 12 weeks.
 If you are interested in joining a group or getting more information about support groups, please call our office at (805) 226-5400.

 Based on interest, groups for men, LGBTQIA survivors, adult survivors of childhood sexual abuse, teens and others may be offered.
 Please call the office if you are interested in participating in one of these groups.

 What can I expect when I call RISE?

-When you call for a counseling appointment, you will be asked some questions to begin the process of seeing if our agency is a good fit for you.
+When you call for a therapy appointment, you will be asked some questions to begin the process of seeing if our agency is a good fit for you.
 We may have a “Waiting List” due to overwhelming demand.
-If this is the case, you will be told the expected wait time until we have a counselor with an opening that may fit your schedule.
-When you meet with your counselor they will help you assess how therapy may be able to help you at this time.
-After your initial assessment with the therapist, the opportunity for counseling is usually once a week.
+If this is the case, you will be told the expected wait time until we have a therapist with an opening that may fit your schedule.
+When you meet with your therapist they will help you assess how therapy may be able to help you at this time.
+After your initial assessment, the opportunity for therapy is usually once a week.